njdehoog/awesome-data-journalism/README.md

 # Awesome Data Journalism
-> A curated list of awesome things related to data journalism
+> A curated list of resources for (aspiring) data journalists